Surbhi-Kohli/PythonTut/OOP and Inheritance/10ObjectIntrospection.md

 ## dir(), __dict__ and help() methods in python
 We must look into dir(), __dict__() and help() attribute/methods in python.
 They make it easy for us to understand how classes resolve various functions and executes code.
-In Python, there are three built-in functions that are commonly used to get information about objects: dir(), dict, and help().
+In Python, there are three built-in functions that are commonly used to get information about objects: dir(), __ dict __, and help().
 Let's take a look at each of them:

 ### The dir() method
 dir(): The dir() function returns a list of all the attributes and methods (including dunder methods) available for an object.
 It is a useful tool for discovering what you can do with an object.
 Example: